BDC Hamburger Icon

 1. Research the market.

-You will likely need a combination of policies to meet all of your business’s needs.
-Small businesses may have a business owner’s policy (some general liability and property insurance), business interruption insurance (in case of hazards like floods and fires), errors and omissions insurance (for professional liabilities), product liability insurance (for stores and restaurants selling goods), cyber insurance (to protect data and technology) and auto insurance (if your business uses any vehicles).
+You will likely require a combination of policies to meet all your business’s needs.
+Small businesses may have a business owner’s policy (some general liability and property insurance), business interruption insurance (in case of hazards such as floods and fires), errors and omissions insurance (for professional liabilities), product liability insurance (for stores and restaurants selling goods), cyber insurance (to protect data and technology), and auto insurance (if your business uses any vehicles).

 2. Get quotes from multiple insurance providers.

 As you would with any business decision, collect estimates from various providers before you make your final choice.
-Factors like your company’s size, its location and which assets you want to cover can all influence your rate, so provide the same information to all possible providers.
+Factors such as your company’s size, its location, and which assets you want to cover can all influence your rate, so provide the same information to all possible providers.
 Once you receive your quotes, rule out outlier prices (those that are particularly low or overly high) and get a handle on the true price range.

-Gathering quotes is also a crucial step for lining up your budget with your insurance costs — you may find that you need to make a few changes in order to comfortably accommodate the price of the coverage you need.
-If your rates seem a bit high, you can make changes like adding fire suppression systems or creating a safer work environment to lower your risk and your premiums with it.
+Gathering quotes is also a crucial step for lining up your budget with your insurance costs.
+You may find that you need to make a few changes in order to comfortably accommodate the price of the coverage you need.
+If your rates seem a bit high, you can make changes such as adding fire-suppression systems or creating a safer work environment to lower both your risk and your premiums.

 3. Look beyond general liability insurance to cover all your risks.

-While a bare-bones general liability plan may be the cheapest choice, you can find a better option to fit your company’s needs — often without a major increase in cost.
-Compile a list of your risks, and factor in issues you’ve faced before as well as any you think you may face in the future.
+A bare-bones general liability plan may be the cheapest choice, but you can find a better option to fit your company’s needs — often without a major increase in cost.
+Compile a list of your risks, and factor in issues you’ve faced before and any you think you may face in the future.
 Does your company use heavy machinery?
 Do you use vehicles to deliver goods or services to your customers?
-Speak to any trusted mentors or contacts you have in the industry; they may have different experiences or insights that you can benefit from in your risk assessment.
+Speak to any trusted mentors or contacts you have in the industry.
+They may have different experiences or insights you can benefit from in your risk assessment.

 To be on the safe side, you should overestimate your insurance needs.
 You can then cross-reference your list of risks with any coverage options to find the best fit.
 If you’re having trouble finding the perfect option, set up a meeting with an experienced insurance agent.